 We know that starting a business is hard.
-But we’ll show you how you can use communications as a stabilizing force for your business expansion.
+But we’ll show you how you can use startup marketing as a stabilizing force for your business expansion to Germany and the other DACH market countries.
 And it’s no secret at all: no matter the methods you use, purposefully communicating with your target groups will always make it easier for you to sell your products to them.

 + purpose, vision, mission, products & buyers, positioning

 + content planning & creation

 How to set up your startup marketing in 2 weeks

 When you plan your startup marketing there are many things to consider, initially.

 - Are you an innovator, trend-setter, fast-follower, or re-creator of proven design / technology / methodology?